mattermost/mattermost-test-management/data/test-cases/suite/onboarding/self-managed-onboarding.md

 - Verify the functionality of the Self-managed onboarding flow for the person installing the new server.

-Note: This test only addresses the different screens encountered during the onboarding and not the actual onboarding steps once the server is up and running.
+Note: This test only addresses the different screens encountered during the setup of the server and not the actual onboarding steps once the server is up and running.
 Those steps are covered in a different test case.

 **Precondition**

+These steps assume that you've installed the server and have created an admin account before proceeeding.

 **Step 1**